thelonewolf39/My-Game/Releases/README.md

 Hello!
-These are the release folders for MYGAME!
+These are the release folders for Thryndor!
 You can choose an older game, or go for newer!
-Current Version: Alpha-0.1
+Current Version: Alpha-0.0.1